LoukasDimitrios/Uber-Data-Analysis-and-Database-Design-Project/README.md

 ## 5. **Data Exploration and Querying in MySQL**

 After loading the structured data into the MySQL database, several SQL queries were executed in **MySQL Workbench** to explore the data and extract preliminary insights.
 These queries helped verify the integrity of the ETL process and supported deeper understanding of usage patterns and revenue distribution.
+In particular, a new table, **trip_duration_categories**, was created to categorize trips based on their duration.
+The table was constructed using the following SQL query:

 ## 6. **Visualization in Power BI**